JanaCZek/aoc2025/README.md

 - Sometimes the regular agent mode can be better at making a plan than the dedicated Plan agent

 ### Day 7
+- Typescript

+**Practice**
+- TDD in Typescript

+**Lessons learned**
+- Did part one quite fast, but got stuck at part two - set of in the wrong direction - next time try implementing the task as the description tries to guide you and don't come up with anything clever

+### Day 8
 - Language TBD

 **Practice**